coverclock/com-diag-placer/README.md

 # Unit Tests

+Preceed with . out/host/bin/setup to setup PATH etc.

 * make functional - these tests run in just a few minutes.
 * make sanity - these tests run in just a minute or two.